boeni-industries/aico/docs/operations/instrumentation/instrumentation-logging.md

 ## ETL to Analytics Engine

-For advanced analytics, periodic ETL (Extract-Transform-Load) moves log data from libSQL to DuckDB.
-This process is not just a copy—it prepares logs for observability, dashboards, and automated insights:
+For advanced analytics, periodic ETL (Extract-Transform-Load) can move log data from libSQL to analytical databases (DuckDB planned).
+This process prepares logs for observability, dashboards, and automated insights:

-- **Why?** DuckDB is optimized for analytical queries, aggregations, and dashboarding on large datasets.
+- **Why?** Analytical databases are optimized for queries, aggregations, and dashboarding on large datasets.
 - **When?** Run ETL on a schedule (e.g., hourly, daily) or trigger on demand.
+- **Status:** Currently uses libSQL only; DuckDB integration planned.

 ### What Happens During ETL?